AnonymerNiklasistanonym/MoonpieBot/README.md

 !addcc ID REGEX MESSAGE -ul=mod -cd=10
 ```

-A single property can be edited of an existing custom command:
+A single property (cooldownInS, count, description, id, message, regex, userLevel) can be edited of an existing custom command:

 ```text
 !editcc PROPERTY NEW_VALUE